-Although Text augmentation represents a promising addition to vision augmentations, text augmentations did not lead to gains in segmentation performance Table \ref{fig:results}.
-Using synonym replacement (0.705 $\pm$ 0.008) results in a decrease in performance of 1.1 dice points.
-Sentence Shuffle (0.713 $\pm$ 0.023) only slightly decreased the performance but increased the variation across runs.
+Although text augmentation represents a promising approach to vision-language data augmentations, text augmentations did not lead to gains in segmentation performance as shown in Table \ref{fig:ablation}.
+Using RadLex-based synonym replacement (0.705 $\pm$ 0.008) resulted in a decrease in performance of 1.1 dice points.
+Sentence shuffle (0.713 $\pm$ 0.023) led to increased variance across runs.
 Using both augmentations with the T5 encoder (0.714 $\pm$ 0.014) had very little effect on the model's performance.
-We evaluated using RoBERTa (0.713 $\pm$ 0.010) instead of T5 as the language encoder.
-This had a negligible impact on performance suggesting that this method is robust to the language model used.